-The Western Brook Pond in Gros Morne National Park was carved out by glaciers billion of years ago, and there are beautiful cliffs towering over 600 metres high on either side.
+The Western Brook Pond in Gros Morne National Park was carved out by glaciers billions of years ago, and there are beautiful cliffs towering over 600 metres high on either side.
 On a clear day, the reflections of the cliffs on the water looks stunning, but on a cloudy, foggy day, there is an air of mystique to the area.

 Getting there: Hiking or a Boat Tour

 For those of you who are more active or have the time to hike, you can hike to get some incredible views of the fjord.
 If you've Googled photos of this magical place, the iconic photos looking down at the fjord from a higher angle were taken from a spot from the hike.
 There are two options if you'd like to hike - a one day hike, or a longer multi-day hike AKA the Long Range Traverse.
 The one day hike is guided and takes about 8 hours to complete, while the Long Range Traverse is strictly for experienced hikers and if you're looking to go on this adventure, Parks Canada requires that you meet with a warden in advance to prove that you have the navigational knowledge needed to safely complete the hike.
 For more information on both of these options, click here.